cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     This function returns a default genesis.
 This step is important if you start fresh.
 In your case, you do not begin with an "empty" genesis but with one resulting from the upcoming genesis migration in this exercise.

-    In particular update the initial genesis test:
+    In particular, update the initial genesis test:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/genesis_test.go#L125-L127]
     func TestDefaultGenesisState_ExpectedInitialNextId(t *testing.T) {